Small FontMedium FontLarge Font

 TakeAway Medication Recovery System:

 Through the Kewaunee Human Services Department, First-Class Package Return envelopes can safely dispose of your unwanted medications.
-Medications and liquids can be placed into the envelope and taken to the U.S. Post Office to send in.
-Stop by the Public Health or Human Services to pick up.
+Medications and liquids can be placed into the envelope and sent to the U.S. Post Office to send in.
+Stop by the Public Health or Human Services to pick it up.